 Apart from the right to a civil action by way of filing a suit for infringement, remedies under criminal law are also provided to the rights holders.
-The rights holder or the authorised representative can file an official complaint to the local police authorities informing them of the infringement of his rights, or directly approach the Magistrate and file a criminal complaint so that the competent court can direct the police authorities to investigate further in the matter.
+The rights holders or the authorised representatives can file an official complaint to the local police authorities informing them of the infringement of their rights, or directly approach the Magistrate and file a criminal complaint so that the competent court can direct the police authorities to investigate the matter further.
 The police machinery has a pertinent role in combatting copyright infringement.
-Special state-specific cells/units such as the Anti-Piracy Cell - Kerala Police, Telangana Intellectual Property Crime Unit (TIPCU), etc. have been created, which may be approached by the rights holders for protection and enforcement of their rights.
+Special state-specific cells/units such as the Anti-Piracy Cell - Kerala Police, Telangana Intellectual Property Crime Unit (TIPCU), etc. have been created and rights holders may approach such cells/units for the protection and enforcement of their rights.
 Additionally, the owner of copyright or his duly authorised agent may give a notice to the Customs authorities to suspend the clearance of imported infringing copies of work.